rpaluvee/tmdb-api/README.md

 a TMDb API key.
 Steps to do so are described in the *Getting started* section of the [TMDb API documentation](https://developers.themoviedb.org/3/getting-started/introduction).

-To use the library you have to instantiate the TMDb API Client class `com.cinemadice.tmdbapi.client.TmdbClient` with the API Access Token:
+To use the library you have to initialize the TMDb API Client class `com.cinemadice.tmdbapi.client.TmdbClient` with the API Access Token:

 `TmdbClient tmdbClient = new TmdbClient("<ACCESS_TOKEN>");`